Published on January 28, 2022

 Say you’re at the beach, and you’re shoveling sand into a pile.
 Every year, you’re able to add a certain amount of sand to the pile.
 These are your contributions.

 But then, your family decides to move to another section of the beach.
 As a result, you decide to take the entire pile – or even a section of it – to the new area (ignore the difficulty you’ll inevitably encounter when trying to move the pile of sand).
-This is your rollover.
+This is a rollover and can include moving to a different “beach” -or brokerage – entirely.